 Welcome to Hope 4 The Wounded.
-We'd like to invite you to explore our website community where educators and childhood advocacy professionals alike can find support for reaching wounded children--children beyond "at-risk"--through a variety of inspiration, encouragement, and how-to's for doable, practitioner-developed social emotional learning practices and strategies.
-We have a variety of free offerings, information about scheduling speaking or professional development, as well as online courses for certificate hours or graduate credit.
+We'd like to invite you to explore our website community where educators and childhood advocacy professionals alike can find support for reaching wounded children as well as your own social-emotional needs through a variety of inspiration, encouragement, and how-to's for doable, practitioner-developed social emotional learning practices and strategies.
+We have a variety of free offerings, information about scheduling speaking or professional development based on our H.O.P.E.
+Curriculum, as well as online courses for certificate hours or graduate credit.

 People who choose to work with children and positively impact the trajectory of their lives through education and programming are Warriors.
 We want to encourage you as you fight to bring HOPE.

 The needs of "your kids" are ever-evolving.
-There is no one-size-fits-all when it comes to reaching wounded children, so we have created resources to support you in your setting and as needs change.
+There is no one-size-fits-all when it comes to reaching wounded children, so we have created a curriculum & resources to support you in your setting and as needs change.
 You decide what might work best, and we provide you with the tools for implementation.

 We want to empower you in your quest to be the difference for others while at the same time, becoming the best version of you!
 You'll find inspiration and empowerment from us and from other professionals in periodic, quick-read blog posts.
 Feel free to contact us with topics of interest!